sumidung/git-committi/README.md

 Noriko Ikegawa, Yoshihisa Morimoto

-Also, yes I could have used `git reset`, but I'd argue that forgetting to commit is semantically closer to the message Resetti was trying to teach us.
+Also, yes `git reset` could be used as well, but I'd argue that forgetting to commit is semantically closer to the message Resetti was trying to teach us.